BNSF MP 21.8 Meadowdale fish bridge

 The 108-acre Meadowdale Beach Park, 24 miles north of downtown Seattle, in Snohomish County, Washington, sits adjacent to the Puget Sound Delta and Lunds Gulch Creek, which flows through the park.
 The park receives an estimated 65,000 visitors and hosts several environmental and recreational education programs annually.

-The land’s rich history includes occupation by the Coast Salish people and eventual ownership by the Great Northern Railroad, which built its first track in 1891 and became BNSF Railway Co. much later.
+The land’s rich history includes use and stewardship by the Coast Salish people and eventual ownership by the Great Northern Railroad, which built its first track in 1891 and became BNSF Railway Co. much later.
 The region’s logging industry later necessitated the addition of a second track.
 By 1968, Snohomish County had acquired the property, and in 1988, the county opened the park and signed a BNSF agreement that allowed the public to access the beach through a box culvert passing under the tracks, which separates the beach from the park area.

 A past worth preserving